MLVETDevelopers/mlvet/README.md

 This will install all dependencies required by electron needed to run the app.

+## Generating IPC Handlers

+Refer to the documents `tools/GENCODE_README.md` and `src/main/handlers/HANDLERS_README.md`

 ## Additional steps you need to follow

-After the [audio extract PR](https://github.com/chloebrett/mlvet/pull/12) got merged you will now need to have a `demo-vdieo.mp4` video file under `assets/videos`
+After the [audio extract PR](https://github.com/chloebrett/mlvet/pull/12) got merged you will now need to have a `demo-video.mp4` video file under `assets/videos`

 Note: